-For dancers ages five and six, this popular class is designed to begin teaching students the art of ballet.
+For dancers ages four and five, this popular class is designed to begin teaching students the art of ballet.
 The class introduces young students to ballet and basic movement skills, including warm ups, foot strengthening exercises, barre work and across the floor progressions.
 Class size will be kept small, so space is very limited.
 Dancers need to be able to be independent of Mom or Dad and be able to properly use the bathroom on their own.
 Students will perform a short dance in the spring recital.

 Ballet is an important aspect of dance training as it feeds into all other dance styles such as jazz, lyrical and contemporary.
 Ballet puts great emphasis on proper technique and the execution of movement, focusing on alignment, turnout, poise, and self-discipline.
 A significant amount of time in the beginning levels is spent on ballet foundations, such as foot and arm positions, as well as basic ballet terminology.
 As experience grows into higher levels, leaps, jumps and pirouette turn combinations are given, as well as more complex center and across the floor variations.
 Students perform in the spring recital.